kristengastauer/image-detection/README.md

 {"image": {"id": 12345678654323456, "label": "superreal", "enable_detection": 1, "objects": ["dog"]}}
 ```

-## Post an image and recieve it's metadata, the objects detected in it
+## Post an image and recieve its metadata, the objects detected in it
 ```
 POST /images
 ```